-One of the most popular New Year’s resolutions is finally getting the home organized.
-That is certainly a worthy goal, especially if your messiness has turned into a… situation.
-One of the places that usually needs the most TLC is the closet.
-Too often, it’s easy to throw things haphazardly into the closet.
-Sometimes it feels like because you put things behind those doors you managed to clean a room.
+One of the most popular new year’s resolutions is to finally get your home organized.
+That can certainly be a worthy goal, especially if your messiness had turned into a… situation.
+And one of the places that usually needs some TLC is the closet.
+Too often, it’s easy to throw things haphazardly into the closet, feeling like because you put things behind those doors you actually managed to clean a room.
 Luckily, there are several easy ways to get those piles of clothing into a working system that’s easy to browse on short notice.
-Below are some clothing organization ideas for finally getting that closet space organized.
+So below are some clothing organization ideas for finally getting that organized closet space.

-A clothing rack can also be a good way to hang formal wear you don’t want to get wrinkled instead of jamming it in with other clothing.
-Or you can place a clothing rack at the side of a bedroom and use it to plan and hang your next day’s outfit.
+A clothing rack can also be a good way to hang formalwear you don’t want to get wrinkled when jamming it in with other clothing, as the photo above shows.
+Or you can place a clothing rack at the side of a bedroom and use that to plan and hang your next day’s outfit.
 A rolling rack can also add additional storage to larger walk-in closets.
-Stand-alone clothing racks are highly versatile as well.
+Stand-alone clothing racks are highly versatile.

-Another organization idea is drawer dividers.
+Another idea is to opt for drawer dividers, like in the photo above.
 You can see how well a system like this works for belts.
-You can place just about anything in these drawers: rolled-up socks, smaller shoes or hair accessories, for example.
-With larger drawer dividers, you can even place folded pants or shirts in them.
+You can place just about anything in these drawers: rolled-up socks, smaller shoes or hair accessories, as some examples.
+With larger drawer dividers, you could even place folded pants or shirts in them.

-Products like this are easy to find and even easier to place in the drawer.
+Products like this are easy to find, too.
+And they’re even easier to place in the drawer.
 An example is this expandable drawer divider from The Container Store.
 A design like this can fit almost any drawer and allow you to have just the right amount of space.

 This is actually part of a customized closet system.
 If you want to be serious about getting your closet in order, you may want to look into having a custom-built closet organization system.
-A variety of carpenters and handymen specialize in making these types of closets.
+A variety of carpenters and handymen specialize in making these types of closets for people.

-Basket storage offers another popular clothing organization idea.
+Another popular clothing organization idea is to opt for basket storage, as you can see in the photo above.
 Baskets are a great option because they fit right on a shelf.
 However, the sides of the basket give a sleek, uniform look to the space, rather than just having things heaped on the shelf itself.

 Baskets can also add a certain design element to a space.
 Wicker baskets can work in more traditional or rustic homes.
 Neutral cloth baskets fit into any space.
 Or you could go for brightly colored baskets as an added accent color to the space.

 An organized clothing area wouldn’t be complete without having all those shoes in order.
-Full-wall shelving can work for organizing shoes.
-You can place your shoes right on the open shelves and remember what types you actually own with a single glance.
-(Because let’s be honest, we all have a shoe style we forgot we owned until we pulled them out from under the bed.)
+The photo above shows how well some wide shelving can work for organizing shoes.
+You can place your shows right on the open shelves and remember what types you actually own with a single glance.
+(Because let’s be honest, we all have a shoe style we forgot we owned until we pulled them up from under the bed.)